-Action Consequence Disable a permission or remove an access setting in the profile and any permission sets that are assigned to the user.
+Action Consequence Manager, Profe Group, Enterpri Disable a permission or remove an access setting in the profile and any permission sets that are assigned to the user.
 The permission or access setting is disabled for all other users assigned to the profile or permission sets.
-If a permission or access setting is enabled in the user's profile, assign a different profile to the user.
-AND The user may lose other permissions or access settings associated with the profile or permission sets.
-If the permission or access setting is enabled in any permission sets that are assigned to the user, remove the permission set assignments from the user.
+Performance, L Developer, and Database.com If a permission or access setting is enabled in the user's profile, assign a different profile to the user.
+The user may lose other permissions or access settings associated with the profile or permission sets.
+AND If the permission or access setting is enabled in any permission sets that are assigned to the user, remove the permission set assignments from the user.

-Available in: Contact Manager, Professional, Group, Enterprise, Performance, Unlimited, Developer, and Database.com Editions

-To resolve the consequence in either case, consider all possible options.
+Available in: Contact Manager, Professional, Group, Enterprise, Performance, Unlimited, Developer, and Database.com Editions To resolve the consequence in either case, consider all possible options.
 For example, you can clone the assigned profile or any assigned permission sets where the permission or access setting is enabled.
 Then, disable the permission or access setting, and assign the cloned profile or permission sets to the user.
 Another option is to create a base profile with the least number of permissions and settings that represents the largest number of users possible.
 Then create permission sets that layer more access.